microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/partners-billing-api-overview.md

 ## Common use cases

-The partner billing API provides methods and actions that allow Microsoft direct partners to export their high-volume billed and unbilled reconciliation and Azure usage data.
+The partner billing API provides methods and actions that allow Microsoft direct partners to export their high-volume billed reconciliation data and billed and unbilled Azure usage data.

 ### Billed usage data